0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 - `sequencedTimestamp` is the timestamp of the block where the sequencing L1 transaction is executed.
 - `previousLastBatchSequenced` is the index of the last sequenced batch before the first batch of the current sequence (i.e., the last batch of the previous sequence).

-The index number of the last batch in the sequence is used as key and the `SequencedBatchData` struct is used as value when the sequence will be entered into `sequencedBatches` mapping.
+The index number of the last batch in the sequence is used as key and the `SequencedBatchData` struct is used as value when the sequence is entered into `sequencedBatches` mapping.

 ## Batch data minimal storage

-Since storage operations in L1 are very expensive in terms of gas consumption, it is critical to use it as little as possible.
+Since storage operations on L1 are very costly in terms of gas consumption, it is essential to use them as sparingly as possible.
 To accomplish this, storage slots (or mapping entries) are used solely to store a sequence commitment.

-Each mapping entry commits two batch indices.
+Each mapping entry commits two batch indices,

-- Last batch of the previous sequence as value of `SequencedBatchData` struct.
+- Last batch of the previous sequence as value of `SequencedBatchData` struct,
-- Last batch of the current sequence as mapping key.
+- Last batch of the current sequence as mapping key,

-Along with the accumulated hash of the last batch in the current sequence and a timestamp.
+along with the accumulated hash of the last batch in the current sequence and a timestamp.

 It is important to note that only the accumulated hash of the last batch in the sequence is saved; all others are computed on the fly in order to obtain the last one.

-As previously stated, the hash digest will be a commitment of the entire batch chain.
+As previously stated, the hash digest becomes a commitment of the entire batch chain.
 Batch indices also commit useful information like the number of batches in the sequence and their position in the batch chain.
 The timestamp anchors the sequence to a specific point in time.

-The data availability of the L2 transactions is guaranteed because the data of each batch can be recovered from the calldata of the sequencing transaction, which is not part of the contract storage but is part of the L1 State.
+The data availability of the L2 transactions is guaranteed because the data of each batch can be recovered from the calldata of the sequencing transaction, which is not part of the contract storage but is part of the L1 state.

-Finally a `SequenceBatches` event will be emitted.
+Finally a `SequenceBatches` event is emitted.

 ```solidity
 event SequenceBatches (uint64 indexed numBatch)
 ```

-Once the batches are successfully sequenced in L1, all zkEVM nodes can sync their local L2 State by fetching the data directly from L1 `PolygonZkEVM.sol` contract, without having to rely on the Trusted Sequencer alone.
+Once the batches are successfully sequenced in L1, all zkEVM nodes can sync their local L2 state by fetching the data directly from the L1 `PolygonZkEVM.sol` contract, without having to rely on the trusted sequencer alone.
 This is how the L2 virtual state is reached.